MicrosoftDocs/dataexplorer-docs/data-explorer/how-it-works.md

 ## Row store

-Row store is an intermediate storage mechanism that allows efficient ingestion of data in small portions and makes the data immediately available for query.
-This scenario is referred to as streaming ingestion.
+Azure Data Explorer offers an intermediate storage solution known as *row store*, designed to facilitate the efficient ingestion of data in small portions.
+Row store plays a key role in streaming ingestion by ensuring that these smaller data segments are readily available for query immediately after ingestion.

 For more information, see [Batching vs. streaming ingestion](ingest-data-overview.md#batching-vs-streaming-ingestion).